Skip to main content

 Route Planning for Florists: Cut Costs Without Cutting Corners

-This happens in flower shops every single morning.
-And it costs way more than most people realise.
+This plays out in flower shops across the country every single morning.
+And it costs far more than most people ever sit down and calculate.

 The Daily Routing Challenge

-Routing flowers isn't like delivering pizzas.
-A pizza goes from one shop to a nearby house in under 30 minutes.
-Flower deliveries are a completely different beast:
+Routing flowers is nothing like delivering pizzas.
+A pizza goes from one shop to a nearby house in twenty minutes.
+Flower deliveries?
+Completely different beast:

-• Dozens of stops scattered across a wide area
+• Dozens of stops flung across a wide delivery area

-• Rigid time windows -- funerals, hospital visiting hours, the dreaded "must arrive before 2pm"
+• Rigid time windows — funerals that can't be a minute late, hospital visiting hours, the dreaded "must arrive before 2pm"

-• Some drops take 90 seconds at a doorstep while others need half an hour for a full venue setup
+• Some drops take 90 seconds at a doorstep, others need half an hour because you're dressing a venue

 Hidden Costs of Manual Planning